How to File H-4 EAD Renewal Without an Attorney After Auto-Extensions Ended

 What's the biggest advantage of self-filing with a guide vs. using an attorney?

 Understanding.
-When you file yourself with a structured guide, you understand the strategy — why you're filing on a specific date, why you're choosing a specific premium processing combination, what to do if processing stalls.
+When you file yourself with a structured guide, you understand the strategy — why you're filing as soon as the window opens, how to evaluate the employer's I-129 premium-processing option, and what to do if processing stalls.
 When an attorney handles everything, you're informed of the result but not the reasoning.
 In the post-auto-extension world, understanding the strategy is what prevents employment gaps during future renewal cycles.

 Get Your Free US H-4 EAD (Dependent Work Authorization) Guide — Quick-Start Checklist